ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorizations (required, array):
-: For pending applications, the authorizations that the client needs to complete before the requested certificate can be granted (see
+: For pending applications, the authorizations that the client needs to complete before the requested certificate can be issued (see
 {{identifier-authorization}}).
 For final applications, the authorizations that were completed.
 Each entry is a dictionary with parameters describing the
 authorization: